Halmstad University scholarships:

 The Swedish Institute, a government agency, each year administers over 500 scholarships for students and researchers coming to Sweden to pursue their objectives at a Swedish university.
 Some programs may have specific scholarships connected only to the program or the subject area.
 Some of these programs are:

-- The Visby Program – Swedish Institute Baltic Sea Region Exchange Program.
-For academic institutions and individuals from Estonia, Latvia, and Lithuania as well as Poland, Belarus, Ukraine, and Russia.
-Grants are awarded for projects and for individual scholarships.
+- The Visby Programme – Swedish Institute Baltic Sea Region Exchange Program.
+For academic institutions and individuals from Belarus, Georgia, Moldova, Russia and Ukraine.

-- Swedish-Turkish Program.
-For citizens of Turkey pursuing master´s level or advanced level studies in Sweden in the field of social sciences and law, such as International and European Relations, European Affairs, European Law, or Human Rights Law.
+- Swedish-Turkish Programme.
+For citizens of Turkey pursuing master´s level or advanced level studies in Sweden.

 - SI Scholarships for Western Balkans.
-The program is available for master's level studies and open to applicants from Albania, Bosnia-Herzegovina, Former Yugoslav Republic of Macedonia, Georgia, Kosovo, Moldova and Serbia.
+The program is available for master's level studies and open to applicants from Albania, Bosnia-Herzegovina, Kosovo, Macedonia, Montenegro and Serbia.